MirelaGTulbure/gaec-lab/content/post/24-02-23-data-science-engineer/index.md

 - Junior professionals or current graduate students in data or computer science, eager to apply their expertise to a project with significant social impact.

-- If you are a recent Ph.D. graduate in data or computer science, the position can be at the postdoctoral level
+- This position is also open to recent Ph.D. graduates in data or computer science, offering opportunities at the postdoctoral level.

 **Position Requirements:**

 - Prior experience in AWS data engineering.
-Applicants with prior experince in data engineering on a different platform other than AWS but strong interest in AWS will also be considered.
+Applicants with prior experience in data engineering on platforms other than AWS but strong interest in AWS will also be considered.

 - Proficiency in writing well-structured and comprehensively documented Python code.